-Despite the rule allowing you to file your nonimmigrant visa application at a consulate outside your home country, how your application will actually be treated depends on which country you're from and what type of visa you're applying for.
+Despite the rule allowing one to file a nonimmigrant visa application at a consulate outside one's home country, how your application will actually be treated depends on which country you're from and what type of visa you're applying for.

-The bottom line here is that consular officers, upon seeing you show up from another country, worry that you're "consulate shopping."
-That means looking for an easy yes that you couldn't have gotten in your home country.
-Countries with high rates of visa refusals and overstays include the Dominican Republic, India, China, Taiwan, and the Philippines, so anyone from one of those countries can expect their application to receive extra scrutiny, no matter where they apply.
+The bottom line here is that consular officers, upon seeing you show up from another country, might worry that you're "consulate shopping," unless you have strong established ties to the country where you are applying, or some other solid reason for applying there.
+That means that the easy “yes” that you could have gotten in your home country might be a “no." Furthermore, applicants from countries with high rates of visa refusals and overstays can expect their application to receive extra scrutiny, no matter where they apply.

-(For more on this problem, see the article, Is It Harder to Get a Visa Coming From Certain Countries?)
+(For more on this problem, see, Is It Harder to Get a Visa Coming From Certain Countries?)

-Under § 222(g) of the Immigration and Nationality Act (I.N.A.), a person who was issued a nonimmigrant visa in the past, entered the United States on the basis of that visa, and then stayed in the U.S. beyond the period of time authorized, cannot apply for further nonimmigrant visas except in the country of his or her nationality.
+Under § 222(g) of the Immigration and Nationality Act (I.N.A.), a person who was issued a nonimmigrant visa in the past, entered the United States on the basis of that visa, and then stayed in the U.S. beyond the period of time authorized, cannot apply for further nonimmigrant visas except in their country of nationality, unless extraordinary circumstances exist.
 This is referred to as the "consular shopping bar."

 Interestingly, this bar does not apply to people who did not actually receive visas.
-That includes people who entered under the Visa Waiver Program, Canadians and others who are visa-exempt, people who entered with Mexican border crossing cards, and so on.
+That includes people who entered the U.S. under the Visa Waiver Program, Canadians, and others who are visa-exempt.

 You'll find links to consular post websites at: www.usembassy.gov.

 If you're worried that your visa application might be denied, or that you're subject to the consular shopping bar, consult with a U.S. immigration attorney.